lowcodelounge/trapkit/CONTRIBUTING.md

 - **Accessibility always**: Think about this and test for it at the beginning so it's not forgotten at the end.

-- Prototypes, not production
-- All content in content files
-- As little syntax and settings as possible
-- Flexibility without complexity

 ### Ways to contribute

 Trap Kit includes a number of elements that could be added to or improved: